danielsteman/web-rs/articles/blog13.md

       when: on_success
 ```

-What I really like about Gitlab pipelines is that quite a few variables (everything prefixed with `$`) are predefined.
-The variables referenced in the pipeline snippet are used to authenticate with the private PyPI repository.
+What I really like about Gitlab pipelines is that quite a few variables (everything prefixed with `$`) are predefined and can be used to authenticate with a private PyPI repository.
+It's also possible to abstract repetitive YAML in templates and use it in several repositories.
+In practice, you might not want to publish the package right away but perform linting and automated testing before.
+When the package is published, you'll be able to find it in the private package registry of the project.
+This is different for other Git hosting platforms such as Azure DevOps, where you'll have a central repository for packages published by different projects (or repositories, I use those terms indifferently in this context).

+## Using private packages in notebooks

+Databricks notebooks can become bloated very quickly.
+The interactive nature of a notebook doesn't enforce separating code in files or modules as you can run each cell in a notebook independently.
+This is also an advantage for quick prototyping.
+For code that runs in production, not so much.
+A way to minimize the lines of code in a notebook, is to out source as much logic to a private PyPI package.
+For example, I recently refactored a notebook that fetches data from a third-party API.
+I contained all logic that sends requests, handles errors, pagination and more, in a package that I install and import in the Databricks runtime.